DNSFilter/slate/source/v3/web-shrinker-categories.html.md

-socialnetworking | Social Networking | Sites that provide a community portal whereby members join and contribute posts or media and forge connections with other members. sports | Sports | Sites that contain information about various sports and sporting activities, including sports scores or team information. streamingmedia | Streaming Media | Sites that are mainly dedicated to the serving of video or audio streams and downloads. translators | Translation Sites | Sites that perform translation from one language to another, usually performed by a computer.
+socialnetworking | Social Networking | Sites that provide a community portal whereby members join and contribute posts or media and forge connections with other members. sports | Sports | Sites that contain information about various sports and sporting activities, including sports scores or team information. streamingmedia | Streaming Media | Sites that are mainly dedicated to the serving of video or audio streams and downloads. trackers | Trackers | Sites or businesses that use various techniques to track user behavior across the internet. translators | Translation Sites | Sites that perform translation from one language to another, usually performed by a computer.
 May also include personal translation services. travel | Travel | Sites that focus on travel planning services, travel reservations, and tourist information. uncategorized | Uncategorized | Sites that are not currently classified as belonging to one of the other categories or are not yet classified.